 The superbill: what it is and why you need it

 Understanding superbills and how to use them for your practice are important aspects of billing.
-This article will help to teach you about superbills and how to integrate them into your practice.
+This article will help you learn more about superbills and how to integrate them into your practice.

 What is a superbill?

-A superbill differs from a statement, receipt, or invoice.
-These types of documents list the charges and payments received on the account.
+A superbill is a document created for insurance companies that details information about provided therapy services, superbills differ from a statement, receipt, or invoice, however, in that these types of documents list the charges and payments received on the account.
 The superbill itemizes information for the insurance company.

-Because the superbill communicates specific and important information to the insurer, it is important to include the correct information.
-Creating a template for your superbill can simplify the process for you.
+Because a superbill communicates specific and important information to the insurer, it is important to include the correct information.
+Creating a template for your superbill for insurance can simplify the process for you.
 Because different insurance companies might require specific information, you can create a template that incorporates the general information that any insurance company would request rather than having a separate form for each insurance company.

 • Client’s name: Include the first and last name associated with the insurance plan